VarunS2002/Python-NSE-Option-Chain-Analyzer/README.md

 -Export to .csv file option

--About window with version and links for developer Github profile, README, license, releases and sources
+-About window with version and links for developer GitHub profile, README, license, releases and sources

 -PEP 8 format